PacketFire/packetfire_site/content/post/concourse-dev-environment.md

 ```

 #### Fly service:
 The [fly cli](http://concourse-ci.org/fly-cli.html) is used to interact with the web API and will be our main point of interaction with concourse.
-It can be used to create and trigger pipelines, inspect workers and poll the state of jobs.
+It can be used to create and trigger pipelines, inspect workers and poll the states of jobs.
 Since fly is a static binary, we can wrap it in a small alpine image.

 ```dockerfile
 FROM alpine:3.7